How Do I Pay for Injuries Following a Car Accident?

 If the vehicle owner of the car you were in when injured has UM/UIM insurance, then their policy may also pay the outstanding medical bills.

 For example, assume you are injured in a car accident and you have $95,000 in medical bills.
 The driver who struck you was going 30mph over the speed limit.
 He only has $50,000 in BIL coverage.
 You already collected $10,000 in PIP benefits and $10,000 in Medpay payments.
-You’re outstanding medical bills are $25,000.
-If you have UM/UIM coverage in the amount of $95,000, then your UM/UIM carriers pays the $25,000 that’s still due.
+Your outstanding medical bills are $25,000.
+If you have UM/UIM coverage for $95,000, then your UM/UIM carriers pay the $25,000 that’s still due.

-Please note that if you had $95,000 in medical bills – your pain and suffering is likely very large.
-If your pain and suffering is worth $300,000 then your UM/UIM insurance carrier would have to pay that sum too.
+Please note that if you had $95,000 in medical bills – your pain and suffering are likely very large.
+If your pain and suffering are worth $300,000 then your UM/UIM insurance carrier would have to pay that sum too.
 Provided the UM/UIM policy limits were high enough.